Corruption-robust exploration in episodic reinforcement learning: Improved guarantee for tabular MDPs (Theorem )

 and in the last step, we use that under confidence-admissibility, $ \vlow\khpl \le \vst\khpl \le \vup\khpl $.
 Similarly, we may verify that

 Finally, one can check that from the VI condition $\bellman\kh\xa$ and $\bellmanlu\kh\xa \le H$, so that recalling $\errlogbark\xa := \min\{H,\errlogk\xa\}$, we obtain that

 \end{proof} Next, using the upper bound derive above, we argue that that we can bound $\vup\khpl(x) - \vlow\khpl(x)$ in terms of an expectation of the error terms $\errlogbar$ over a function fictitious trajectory.
-This will serve us in developing on the Bellman errors from Lemma~\ref{lem:refined_lucb_bellman_bound} \onespace \begin{lemma}[Gap between upper and lower value estimates] When the bonuses are valid and Q-advisors $\tuplek$ are admissible, the gap between upper and lower value functions can be bounded as follows:
+This will serve us in developing on the Bellman errors from Lemma~\ref{lem:refined_lucb_bellman_bound} \begin{lemma}[Gap between upper and lower value estimates] When Q-supervisors $\tuplek$ are admissible and bonuses are valid, the gap between upper and lower value functions can be bounded as follows:

 \end{lemma} \begin{proof} We begin with a simple claim: \begin{claim}[Bound on $\|\vup\khpl - \vlow\khpl\|_{2,\pst\xa}^2$ for admissible values] If $\tuplek$ is admissible, it holds that $\frac{1}{H^2}\|\vup\khpl - \vlow\khpl\|_{2,\pst\xa}^2 \le \frac{1}{H}p\xa^\top (\vup\khpl - \vlow\khpl)$. \end{claim} \begin{proof} Due to the value iteration condition, $\vup\khpl \le H$, $\vlow\khpl \ge 0$.
 Moreover, if admissibility holds, we have $\vup\khpl\ofx \geq \vst\ofx \geq \vlow\khpl\ofx$ for all $h$ and $x$.
 Then $(\vup\khpl(x') - \vlow\khpl(x'))^2 \le H|\vup\khpl(x') - \vlow\khpl(x')| = H(\vup\khpl(x') - \vlow\khpl(x'))$.
 Therefore,